emanuelefirmani/get-git-english/docs/internal.rst

 .. figure:: img/first-commit.png

-The line with the bullet that you see on the left represents the ``commit`` object.
+The line with bullet that you see on the left represents the ``commit`` object.
 In the panel on the right, instead, you may see the ``commit`` key.

-In general, unless we want to speak precisely of the internal model, like we are doing now, there's not a great nedd to represent the whole structure of  ``blob`` eand ``tree`` that constitutes a ``commit``.
-In fact, after next paragraph we will start to represent the  ``commit`` like in the figure
+In general, unless we want to speak precisely of the internal model, as we are doing now, there's not a great need to represent the whole structure of  ``blobs`` and ``trees`` that constitutes a ``commit`` .
+In fact, after the next paragraph we will start to represent the  ``commit`` like in the figure
 above: with a simple bullet.

 Even now, however, for you it should be clearer that inside a ``commit``